There's truly nothing more extraordinary than having a close encounter with wild animals. Even more so when travelling with the whole family.

-Rhesus Macaque – Also known as the rhesus monkey, these cute, pink-faced primates mainly call North India and other parts of Asia home (though there’s interestingly also a community in Florida!).
+Rhesus Macaque – Also known as the rhesus monkey, these cute, pink-faced primates mainly call Rajasthan, India and other parts of Asia home (though there’s interestingly also a community in Florida!).
 They are extremely adaptable to many climates, even living among humans in some places.
-These extremely social animals travel in groups (troops) of up to 200…
+These extremely social animals travel in groups (troops) of up to 200.

 S - Sloths and Snow leopards

 Sloths – Sloths have become synonymous with Costa Rica, though they can be found in many places around South and Central America.
 Known for spending their time lazily hanging around trees (they can sleep up to 20 hours a day!), their general slowness is thanks to their slow digestive system – it can take them up to a month to digest a meal!

 Snow Leopard – Majestic in size and looks, it is one of the most elusive cats in the world!
 They are thought to number only around 3,500 in total.
 They live in the Indian and Nepalese Himalayas, and you can usually find them in elevations of about 9800 feet, and are alone most of the time unless mating, which is perhaps one of the reasons they’re so hard to find.

 Tigers – Like most cats, tigers are notoriously difficult to spot, because they usually live alone unless they are mating.
 India’s Ranthambore National Park in Rajasthan is one of the best places to find them roaming in the wild.
 As a matter of fact, female tigers are only fertile for 4-5 days each year.

 Turtles – Though there are several species of turtles in the world, our favourites are the sea turtles that can be found in Costa Rica.
 They can be seen year-round, but the best time to visit is during the new moon period where you can enjoy a great sight of mass nesting along the beaches.